May 23, 2012

 But still, a question remained: is it worthwhile to continue to improve the Ichimoku script?

 What was wrong with the Ichimoku Kinko script in the first place?
 Well, I think that having been developed in a pre-computer era, it had to be simple and in those days, they did not have the tools to backtest properly any of the trading procedures over long periods of time.
 Using the mid-price channels as a moving averages cross-over system is still only a slight variation on the theme.
-The original script has bad entry points, bad exit points and ineffective bet sizing.
-Its stop and reverse on the mid-channel cross-overs is poorly designed has it can trap unintentionally long and short positions for the long haul.
-And it is the long trapped positions that are responsible for most if not all the profits generated and not the trading itself.
-It's other weaknesses are that it is unidimensional, wastes time and trading opportunities.
+The original script had bad entry points, bad exit points, and ineffective bet sizing.
+Its stop and reverse on the mid-channel crossovers is poorly designed as it can trap unintentionally long and short positions for the long haul.
+And it is the long-trapped positions that are responsible for most, if not all, the profits generated and not the trading itself.
+Its other weaknesses are that it is unidimensional, wastes time and trading opportunities.

 As was shown in On Optimal Portfolio IX, and in On Seeking Alpha Part III, the number of profitable trades counts.
 And adding shorting could just be another way to increase that number; it makes the search worthwhile.
 One thing is sure, it was not found in the Ichimoku Kinko Yho chartscript.